GIVESocialMovement/GIVESocialMovement.github.io/_posts/2019-02-04-extend-slick-with-enum-the-right-way.md

 1. `scala.Enumeration` doesn't fail compilation when a pattern matching on it isn't exhaustive.
 I've heard that Scala 3 has fixed this counter-intuitive behaviour.
 2. Whenever we touch `Country.Value`, we need to bring the implicit `CountryColumnType` into scope.

-Number 1 is a huge coding trap, and Number 2 is a verbosity problem.
+Number 1 is a huge coding trap, and Number 2 is a mild verbosity problem.

 In this blog, I want to propose a better way to solve each of these two issues.